‘Black Mirror’ Season 5 Trailer Features Miley Cyrus In ‘Meta Storyline’

 — Slate (@Slate) May 16, 2019

-Booker told The New York Times that some episodes will a bit more positive, much like “San Junipero” and “Hang the DJ.”
+Brooker told The New York Times that some episodes will a bit more positive, much like “San Junipero” and “Hang the DJ.”
 He said that the team focused on doing “more optimistic episodes and stories” to keep things interesting.
 But in a 2018 red carpet interview, he also said that the show will still have its shocking moments — a balance of “fresh and interesting and appalling” — suggesting the season five won’t be all sunshine.

-The fifth season announcement comes just shortly after the release of lack Mirror: Bandersnatch, an interactive choose-your-own-adventure show that released on December 28, 2018, to mixed reception.
+The fifth season announcement comes just shortly after the release of Black Mirror: Bandersnatch, an interactive choose-your-own-adventure show that released on December 28, 2018, to mixed reception.
 But TV Guide reported that a character from Bandersnatch, Will Poulter’s Colin Ritman, could make a comeback.
-Not only that, Booker suggests that he is the “God” of Black Mirror’s multiverse,
+Not only that, Brooker suggests that he is the “God” of Black Mirror’s multiverse.

 Regardless, Brooker said that Bandersnatch’s interactivity won’t be making a return, and given the fact that some fans found this part of the episode frustrating, that’s probably a good thing.